-Chronic Joy’s Ambassador Initiative reflects a partnership of hope, purpose and worth.
+Chronic Joy’s Ministry Partnerships reflect a partnership of hope, purpose and worth.
 In August 2016, those three words took on a new meaning for Gene Ehlinger.
 Gene is no stranger to chronic illness.
 He’s lived with Crohn’s disease since age 19.
 However, on August 29, 2016, an ambulance arrived at his front door for a suspected heart attack.
 When Gene’s heart stopped two minutes later, his life changed forever.

 In nine hours, Gene was resuscitated nine times.
 His outlook for survival was not good, but HOPE was never lost.
 He was diagnosed with a massive blood clot in his lungs.
 Because his heart stopped so many times, it was not certain he would regain mental capacity, wean off the ventilator, or recover any of his kidney function.

 Miraculously, after a month in the hospital, Gene was able to go home.
 However, he did need to return to the hospital three times a week for kidney dialysis.
 Even though it had been a couple of months since his incident, Gene continued to be hopeful that his kidney function would improve.
 And it did!
 After much prayer, Gene’s kidneys recovered enough to discontinue dialysis.

 As time went on, they learned Gene’s illness had caused a permanent change in his physical strength and short term memory.
 He was not able to return to work as physical therapy assistance, changing his sense of self worth and life’s purpose.

 Fortunately, Gene has found meaning through wood working.
 In the shaping and creating of new projects, Gene regained a renewed sense of self worth and purpose that not only bring meaning back to his life, but also joy to others.